roldel/local_RAG/Tasklist.md

 ### API and Service Configuration
 - Configure the container to expose RESTful API endpoints.
 - Set up document embedding functionality using support documents.
-- Integrate ChromaDB to store and manage embeddings.
 - Enable LLM processing within the container for prompt-based inference.

 ### Testing and Debugging